 You don’t have to register your appliance or send in the guarantee card.
 You will still get your manufacturers 12 month guarantee.
 However, registering your appliance is definitely something you should do – and here are the reasons why.

 Manufacturer’s can refuse to honour extended guarantees if you haven’t registered the appliance

-Appliances always come with a manufacturer’s 12 month guarantee.
-However, a manufacturer’s guarantee can be longer.
-Sometimes a lot longer.
-A guarantee covering more than a year will usually be on condition that you register your appliance with them.
-If you don’t, they may refuse to carry out a future repair once it’s out of the first 12 month period.
+Appliances always come with a 12 month guarantee.
+However, some guarantees can be two years, five years or even 10 years.
+A guarantee covering more than 12 months will usually be on condition that you register your appliance with them.
+If you don’t, they may refuse to carry out a free repair for the rest of the guarantee once it’s out of the first 12 month period.

-Not registering the guarantee has safety implications for your appliance
+Not registering the appliance has safety implications for you

 Always send off your guarantee registration card, or register it online.
 This ensures you are notified of any vital safety notices affecting your appliance.
 If a company discovers a serious fault, the first thing they do is contact all customers known to have purchased the affected appliance.